WPSurfer.com

 The related-posts section also displayed the last modified date under the post title

-And now that I think about the last modified date used to be part of the list of posts shown using WordPress Query Loop.
+And now that I think about the last modified date, it used to be part of the list of posts shown using WordPress Query Loop.

 Removing or Not Removing the Dates from Source Code?